SThieshen/stock-analysis/README.md

 When code is refactored, we are able to organize it better, debug it, and make the program run faster.
 We are also able to simplfy the code, making it easier to read for others.
 It can also save time and money by making the code more maintainable.
 Unfortunately, sometimes refactoring code costs more in the short run and we don't always have the luxury of time and money to refactor it.
 There is also the chance new bugs could be introduced within a program when the code is refactored.

 ### The Advantages of Refactoring VBA Analysis
 The most noted benefit of refactoring the original VBA script was the decrease in macro run time.
-The original analysis took almost one second to run, but the new analysis took about a fifth of that time to run.
+The original analysis took almost one second to run, but the new analysis took almost a tenth of that time to run.
 Running at optimal efficiency is important in all programming.